ers-stars/dolphot_jwst/docs/source/install/install.rst

 Downloads
 ------------

 All DOLPHOT files can be downloaded from the `DOLPHOT homepage <http://americano.dolphinsim.com/dolphot/>`_.
+Files to download and unpack are:

+* DOLPHOT base source files
+* DOLPHOT module-specific source files
+* Pixel Area Maps specific to each camera
+* PSF models specific to each camera and filter

 Makefile
 ------------